sponsorCoinAdmin/sponsorCoinProd/README.md

 4. Then Remove Recipient Parent from agentAccount.parentRecipientAccountList
 5. Optional, If Agent account balanceOf is zero (0), Agent account may be deleted.

-Requirements to Delete Recipient from Patron: (Delete Patron recipientship)
+Requirements to Delete Recipient from Sponsor: (Delete Sponsor recipientship)
-1. Require Recipient to be Child of Patron
+1. Require Recipient to be Child of Sponsor
 2. Require Recipient to have no Parent Patrion balanceOf Token affiliation.
 3. Require Recipient to have no Child Agent affiliation
 4. Remove associated child agents from Recipient.agentAccountList